ml-archive/Serpent/README.md

 Made with ❤️ at [Nodes](http://nodesagency.com).

 ## 📄 License
-**Serializable** is available under the MIT license.
-See the [LICENSE](https://github.com/nodes-ios/Serializable/blob/master/LICENSE) file for more info.
+**Serpent** is available under the MIT license.
+See the [LICENSE](https://github.com/nodes-ios/Serpent/blob/master/LICENSE) file for more info.